Gozala/work/index.md

 #### Content addressable data feeds

-Inspired by developments of IPFS, Dat, SSB protocols I have [drafted a concept](./ipdf) of content addressable data feeds that enable collaborative applications adherence to [Zero Knowledge Architecture (ZKA)][ZKA].
+Inspired by developments of IPFS, Dat, SSB protocols I have [drafted a concept][ipdf] of content addressable data feeds that enable collaborative applications adherence to [Zero Knowledge Architecture (ZKA)][ZKA].
 [Shared this research with community][ipfs-camp-ipdf] and through continued collaboration with Textile team converged on design of new [Threads Protocol][threads_v2].

 ## User Interface